On the Complexity of Bilevel Linear and Quadratic Programs in Fixed Dimensions: Complexity of Bilevel Linear Programs

-\section{\textit{NP}-Hardness Result}
+\subsection{\textit{NP}-Hardness Result}

-In this section, we demonstrate that the pessimistic problem [\textbf{PBLP}] with a fixed number of follower variables and an arbitrary number of coupling constraints is $NP$-hard in the strong sense.
-The proof leverages a polynomial time reduction from the \textit{maximum independent set} (MIS) problem, which is known to be strongly~$NP$-hard~\cite{Garey1979}.
+In this section, we demonstrate that the pessimistic problem [\textbf{PBLP}] with fixed $n_f$ and a nonfixed number of coupling constraints $|J|$ is $NP$-hard in the strong sense.
+The proof leverages a polynomial-time reduction from the \textit{maximum independent set} (MIS) problem, which is known to be strongly~$NP$-hard~\cite{Garey1979}.
 A decision version of the MIS problem is stated as~follows: \begin{itemize} \item[] \textbf{[MIS-D]}: Given $q \in \mathbb{Z}_+$ and a graph $G = (V, E)$, where $V$ is a set of vertices and $E$ is a set of edges in $G$, does there exist a subset $S \subseteq V$ such that no two vertices in $S$ are adjacent, and~$|S| \geq q$? \end{itemize}